mdbs99/james/README.md

 * No type casting or reflection
 * No procedures or functions, only Interfaces and Objects

+## Dependencies

+We are using other packages:

+* [Xavier](https://github.com/mdbs99/xavier) — is an object-oriented library for working with XML.
+This project is used only on Test project to handle the XML template.
+* [Synapse](http://synapse.ararat.cz/doku.php/download) (it will be removed soon) — this project deals with network communication.

 ## How to contribute?

 To contribute we suggest following these steps: